pneuma-tech/sacred-tech-starter/README.md

 You don’t need much technical experience.
 You need curiosity, conviction, and a willingness to learn something new.
 What you’ll build here is small.
 But it’s a seed of something different.

+## What you'll build

+A single local AI agent that:
+- Runs on your own machine
+- Has a name, a soul, and a memory
+- Talks to you via Telegram
+- Remembers your conversations across sessions using MemPalace
+- Belongs entirely to you

+This is not a chatbot.
+This is the beginning of a relationship.

+## What you'll need

+- A computer running Ubuntu Linux
+- A Telegram account
+- An API key from DeepSeek
+(inexpensive, privacy-respecting)
+- About 2 hours and some patience